Seattle Genealogical Society Library Special Collections

 The George F. Kent Collection of New Jersey

-The George F. Kent Collection comprises 122 volumes.
-There is a card file with over 40,000 names with information about people, cemetery records, church records, abstracts of deeds, marriage records, military records, and family information.
-This phonetically-arranged file is available electronically on our library computers.
+The George F. Kent Collection comprises 122 volumes and a digitized card file with over 40,000 names.
+The card file, containing information about people, cemetery records, church records, abstracts of deeds, marriage records, military records, and family information may only be accessed on our library computers.

 The Genealogical Magazine of New Jersey is the backbone of this collection, with a multi-volume index added by SGS.
 There are many fine volumes for New Jersey and New York, plus some works that have a general value.
 Of primary importance is the Index to Revolutionary War Pensions.

 George F. Kent, SGS benefactor, was an easterner with a great interest in New Jersey and the Manhattan-Brooklyn area of New York.
-Coming to Seattle late in life, he became interested in SGS and through Monte Spear, then President of the organization, made arrangements for his fine genealogical collection to be given to the Society's library.
-This collection of books, manuscript materials, and file cards makes up one of the largest single gifts SGS has ever received.
+Coming to Seattle late in life, he became interested in SGS and through Monte Spear, then President of the organization, made arrangements to donate all his collection to SGS.
+This collection of books, manuscript materials, and cards represents one of the largest single donations of material SGS has ever received.